aspose-pdf/Aspose.PDF-Documentation/cpp/converting/convert-pdf-file-to-pdfa/_index.md

     priority: 0.7
 ---

-**Aspose.PDF for .NET** allows you to convert a PDF file to a <abbr title="Portable Document Format / A">PDF/A</abbr> compliant PDF file.
+**Aspose.PDF for C++** allows you to convert a PDF file to a <abbr title="Portable Document Format / A">PDF/A</abbr> compliant PDF file.
 Before doing so, the file must be validated.
 This topic explains how.

 {{% alert color="primary" %}}